-Niche Hashtags: These hashtags refer to specific keywords that are of interest to a small group from the population, such as #digitalmarketing and #marketingtips.
+Niche Hashtags: These hashtags refer to specific keywords that interest a small population, such as #digitalmarketing and #marketingtips.

 Community Hashtags: Refer to those that tap into a community.
 Those who follow community hashtags want to get information or content related to that community.
 It could be the #colibridigitalmarketing community, the #LGBT community, etc.

-Audience Descriptive Hashtags: These hashtags that focus on characteristics that define your audience and their interests.
-For example: #marketer, #fitgirls, #influencer.
+Audience Descriptive Hashtags: These hashtags focus on characteristics that define your audience and their interests—for example, #marketer, #fitgirls, #influencer.

 Using multiple types of hashtags will help you reach more people.
-If you only use hashtags with a large number of posts, such as #digitalmarketing, it will be harder to reach people.
+If you only use hashtags with many posts, such as #digitalmarketing, it will be harder to reach people.
 Mixing in smaller hashtags, such as event hashtags or audience hashtags, will help you reach people easily.
-For each post, it’s best to find a unique hashtag that matches the theme of the post.
+For each post, finding a unique hashtag that matches the post’s theme is best.
 Here’s an example of what that looks like:

 How Do I Do Hashtag Research?